top of page

 How does ERP work?

-ERP is an approach to treating anxiety, phobias, and OCD that focuses on building tolerance to the discomfort of anxiety and uncertainty.
+ERP is a therapeutic approach to treating anxiety, phobias, and OCD that focuses on building tolerance to the discomfort of anxiety and uncertainty.
 This concept might feel counterproductive to some, “why do I need to feel anxious?” or “why can’t I try to be more certain?”
 The answer to those questions might feel like a bit of a let down, but it’s true to life.
 Anxiety and uncertainty are unavoidable; they’re a natural part of the human experience.
-If our energies are focused on trying to avoid anxiety and uncertainty, we won’t ever learn how to deal with being anxious and uncertain during the times we CANNOT avoid.
-We also get sidetracked from the other things we want out of life.
+If your energies are focused on trying to avoid anxiety and uncertainty, you won’t ever learn how to deal with being anxious and uncertain during the times you CANNOT avoid.
+You will also get sidetracked from the other things you want out of life.

-ERP helps us get used to the experiences of feeling anxious and uncertain, so that we don’t need to spend so much time and effort trying to avoid or reduce their intensity.
-And as a side effect, as we learn how to sit with the discomfort of those experiences, they end up feeling less intense.
+ERP helps you get used to the experiences of feeling anxious and uncertain, so that you don’t need to spend so much time and effort trying to avoid or reduce their intensity.
+And as a side effect, as you learn how to sit with the discomfort of those experiences, and they end up feeling less intense.

 A therapist diligently writing an exposure hierarchy as part of ERP (Exposure and Response Prevention) treatment.
 This image on our specialty page for ERP therapy showcases the active involvement of our OCD therapists in guiding you through this evidence-based treatment.
 Discover how our OCD therapy services, including specialized OCD counseling and ERP therapy, can help you confront your fears, break free from compulsions, and find lasting relief from OCD symptoms.Image by Glenn Carstens-Peters